groboclown/fonzrecon/docs/architecture.md

         * Reference to User
     * List of User - people who have access to the system.
         * Contact IDs (email, Twitter, etc.)
+        * Points Available To give in Aaay Awards.
-        * Points To Award
+        * Points Available To Spend on prizes.
-        * Received Points Spent - number of points received that the user has spent on other things.
-    * List of Aaaay Awards
+    * List of Aaay Awards (acknowledgements)
         * Reference User who gave award
         * Reference list of Users who were awarded points
         * Text description
         * Points Awarded
+        * Tags
         * Who can view (user or role).
+        * List of "thumbs up" - additional points from others who approve of this message.
+    * List of prizes one can claim.
+    * List of claimed prizes.

 Users with the Administrator role can create users, assign users to roles, and change Points To Spend for users.

-Synthetic values:
-  - User Awarded Points: gathered by summing up the list of Aaaay Awards received by the user.
-  - User Points Given: gathered by summing up the list of Aaaay Awards given by the user.

 ## Bot Interface